grantat/cs834-f17/assignments/A5/README.md

 > 10.11.
 Suggest how the maximum and minimum resource ranking scores, Rmax and Rmin, could be estimated for a given query

+> 11.5.
+How many papers dealing with term dependency can you find in the SIGIR proceedings since 2000?
+List their citations.

 > 11.11.
 Look at a sample of images or videos that have been tagged by users and separate the tags into three groups: those you think could eventually be done automatically by image processing and object recognition, those you think would